Reactionary (album)

 Reactionary is the sixth studio album by the band Face to Face.
 Released in 2000, it was recorded in January 2000.
 The band ran a promotion with MP3.com where fans could decide which songs ended up on the final version of the album.
-This was their last release with second guitarist Chad Yaro, who left the band in 2001 but would rejoin seven years later.
+This was their last release with second guitarist Chad Yaro until Laugh Now, Laugh Later in 2011.

 Release

 Reactionary was released in June 2000.
 The band played shows with Saves the Day, Alkaline Trio, and New Found Glory between late August and early October.
 In January and February 2001, the band toured the US with H2O and Snapcase.
 In October 2001, guitarist Chad Yaro had reportedly left the band.

 Track listing

 All songs by Keith/Shiflett except where noted.